AndrewCheung360/HackChallengeSP24/README.md

 ## Key Features
 Scribe is an Android app that allows Cornell students to share and view notes that others have made for their classes.
 When users log into the app, they select the courses that they are taking.
 For each course, users can view the notes uploaded by other users taking the same course.
-Users can also upload their own notes to a class they're enrolled in.
+Users can also upload their own notes as pdfs to a class they're enrolled in.